How to Optimize Your LinkedIn Profile

 The takeaway

 And that’s it!
 Now your LinkedIn profile is set up, and you can start using it to make and strengthen connections.
-If you liked this video, comment below and let us know.
 Subscribe to this YouTube channel, and be sure to follow us on LinkedIn.
 But, most importantly, put a pin in it.

 Free E-book: The Relationship Marketer's Guide to Social Media Success